Omega2-web/javascript-style-guide/Readme.md

 This guide was originally created by [Felix Geisendörfer](http://felixge.de/) and is licensed under the [CC BY-SA 3.0](http://creativecommons.org/licenses/by-sa/3.0/) license.
-It has been modified to suit the prefernces of the Symphono development team.
+It has been modified to suit the preferences of the Symphono development team.

 ## Table of contents